-Jennifer Matos' degree specializes in social justice education and is interested in the role of equality and liberation in learning communities.
+Jen Matos holds a doctorate in education with a concentration in social justice education from the University of Massachusetts at Amherst.
+She is interested in the role of equality and liberation in learning communities.
 Matos' research has two distinct areas.
 In the first area she examines the assets that students from marginalized groups bring to the classroom and how those strengths can be utilized to enhance the system of public education in the U.S. In the second area, she examines the effects on learning and activist outcomes when college students report feeling cared for by their instructors.

 - Racism and Inequality in Schools and Society